mstf-ai/requirement-analysis/README.md

 > **In summary:** Requirement Analysis is the foundation for project success.
 It ensures the right product is built, within budget and time, while meeting stakeholder expectations.

+---
+## 📌 Types of Requirements

+In software development, requirements are broadly classified into two categories: **Functional Requirements** and **Non-functional Requirements**.
+Both are essential for building a complete and reliable system.

+### ✅ Functional Requirements
+Functional requirements define **what the system should do**.
+They describe the features, behaviors, and interactions of the system with its users and environment.

+**Examples for the Booking Management Project:**
+- Users should be able to **create an account** and log in securely.
+- The system should allow users to **search for available properties** based on location, price, and dates.
+- Users should be able to **book a property** and receive a confirmation via email.
+- Property owners should be able to **list new properties** with details such as description, pricing, and availability.
+- The system should allow users to **cancel bookings** and process refunds when applicable.

+### ⚙️ Non-functional Requirements
+Non-functional requirements specify **how the system should perform** rather than what it should do.
+They define the system’s quality attributes such as performance, security, usability, and scalability.

+**Examples for the Booking Management Project:**
+- The system should support **at least 10,000 concurrent users** without downtime.
+- **Response time** for search queries should be less than 2 seconds.
+- The system must comply with **GDPR** for data privacy and security.
+- The application should be **mobile-responsive** and work across different browsers.
+- All transactions must be **encrypted using SSL/TLS protocols**.